-Written by Kathleen McKinney, Cross Endowed Chair in SoTL, Emeritus, Illinois State University
+Written by Jennifer Friberg, Cross Endowed Chair in SoTL and Professor of Communication Sciences & Disorders at Illinois State University

 In informal conversations with friends and colleagues, I’ve heard from many that writing a blog post is a scary proposition, for what are very understandable reasons.
 Authoring a blog is new to many, represents a different form of writing, and are not (typically) recognized in most disciplines as a scholarly artifact.
 Folks have asked me why they should take on the work of writing a blog in the face of the challenges they perceive.
 My response?
 At their core, blogs represent a way to broaden the audience who knows about the work that you’re doing.
 Think about the narrowness with which our scholarly work is typically shared.
 We publish in journals and present at conferences with other people who do similar work to what we do.
 There’s tremendous value in that.
 However, looking beyond our expected professional audiences, publishing blog posts allows for an easy crossing of disciplinary, institutional, and/or social borders to engage more and different stakeholders in your work.
 There’s tremendous value in that form of publishing, too.
 That said, I’m biased.
 I really enjoy blogging and find it to be incredibly enriching both personally and professionally.